 On land, we experience an internal pressure of one atmosphere (atm).
-As organisms with gas-filled spaces upon which we depend—lungs—we tend to focus on pressure at great ocean depths as a big deal…and with good reason.
-With each 10 meters of seawater, another atmosphere of pressure is added.
-So, for example, at 100 meters, you would experience one atm of air pressure and 10 atm of water pressure, for a total of 11 atm.
+As organisms with gas-filled spaces upon which we depend—lungs—we tend to focus on pressure at great ocean depths as a big deal...and with good reason.
+Pressure in the ocean increases about one atmosphere for every 10 meters of water depth.
+So, for example, at a depth of 100 meters, the pressure will be approximately 10 atmospheres or 10 times greater than the pressure at sea level.

-Travel to 1,000 meters below the ocean’s surface and most organisms with gas-filled spaces (like us) would be crushed by the pressures that other deep-sea life experience.
+Travel to 2,000 meters below the ocean’s surface, and the pressure will be approximately 200 atmospheres.
+That's a lot of pressure!
+Most organisms with gas-filled spaces (like humans) would be crushed by the pressures that other deep-sea life experience.

 Deep-sea pressures do affect chemical reaction rates somewhat, speeding up reactions.
 Organisms adapted to these pressures may experience metabolic problems when brought to the surface for study.